 Don’t worry: you can follow a few basic methods to protect yourself.
 These are simple but effective tips to keep in mind whenever you’re browsing the internet for bargains, but especially in the mad rush to buy your loved ones the best gifts for 25th December.

-Pay By Credit Card
+1. Pay By Credit Card

-Credit cards are, without a doubt, the safest way to purchase items online — and yes, more secure than debit cards.
+Credit cards are, without a doubt, the safest way to purchase items online — and yes, they’re more secure than debit cards.

 Credit card companies are jointly liable with the trader if there is a problem with the product, so you’ve got an added safety net if the item is damaged or doesn’t turn up.
-In the UK, under Section 75 of the Consumer Credit Act, companies like Visa and Mastercard – even American Express – have to give you free protection when you spend between £100 and £30,000.

 In the USA, potential liability for unauthorised use of your credit card is limited to $50.
 This may seem a lot, but it’s nothing compared to how much fraud can cost you.
 And if you’re unfortunate to be a victim of online credit card fraud, here are some tips to remember.